Rusty-Project/Console/README.md

 # Console

-Its a demonstration project, next i am create an api
+Its a demonstration project, next i create an api